 It’s a two-way road and both spouses are going to have to want to move past it.

 I can give you stats on how long does it take to forgive a cheating spouse and talk about the surveys and studies till we’re both blue in the face but it’s going to vary.
 Every marriage is unique in one way or another.
-I’ll get into the general advice which I genuinely think can help you both get back on track but if you want to talk specifically about your marriage then click here and tell me what you’re going through.
+I’ll get into the general advice which I genuinely think can help you both get back on track but if you want to talk specifically about your marriage then take the marriage assessment quiz.

 Step 1: Acceptance